ainfanzon/MariaDB_examples/maxscl/failover/README.md

 # MariaDB MaxScale Master/Replicas Failover Example

+# To Do List

+- [ ] Add installation procedure in the installation section below
+- [ ] Test installation instructions are working
+- [ ] Set the scripts to use the install directory instead of the /mdb hardcoded one

+# Description

 MariaDB __MaxScale__ is an advanced database proxy for MariaDB database servers.
 Failover for the master-replica cluster can be set to activate automatically.
 MaxScale monitors the database servers, so it will quickly notice any changes in server status or replication topology.

+The script below demonstrates how automatic failover is configured and how it works.

 ## Getting Started